Peter Kirsanow blasts Portland’s ‘discriminatory’ plan to give $2 million to ‘artists of color’

 Mr. Kirsanow said that the city’s “decision to appropriate monies for ‘artists of color’ is likely in direct contravention of federal civil rights law.”

-Mr. Wheeler said last week that the investments would help “diverse local artisans and businesses access capital and technical assistance.”
+Mr. Wheeler said last week that the spending would help “diverse local artisans and businesses access capital and technical assistance.”

 The city also allocated $1.5 million for “undocumented business owner assistance” and $700,000 for “minority chambers of commerce support.”